sanjeev0007/color-game/README.md

-# color-game
+# Color-Game

- just a small mind game
+Just a small mind game develop with the help of javascript.